 - Feeling cold all the time

 - High blood pressure

 - Dry skin

-Our lab testing consists of testing TSH, T3, T4, Reverse T3, and for antibodies which would indicate a Hashimoto’s diagnosis.
-By doing this comprehensive testing, we are able to provide an accurate diagnosis and treat your condition correctly.
+Our lab testing tests for TSH, T3, T4, and Reverse T3.
+We also test for antibodies that would show a Hashimoto’s diagnosis.
+By doing this comprehensive testing, we can provide an accurate diagnosis and treat your condition correctly.

-For best absorption, it’s important to take your thyroid medication on an empty stomach and by itself.
-Wait at least one hour you eat breakfast or take any other medications or supplements.
+For the best absorption, it’s important to take your thyroid medication on an empty stomach and by itself.
+Wait at least one hour until you eat breakfast or take any other medications or supplements.

 We prescribe only bioidentical thyroid medications such as Armour™ or Naturethroid™.
 We can also prescribe compounded T3 medications.